bariskapiyoldas/Send_Command_to_Device/README.md

 # How to Use

-After running the script, you will be prompted to enter the IP address of the CPE that you want to connect to.

 Wait for the script to complete the connections to the CPEs.
 The results will be written to the Cisco&Huawei-Telnet&SSH-LDAP.txt file.